Platform.sh is now Upsun. Click here to learn more

 Average CPU (min/max) Available

-Average Memory (min/max) Coming
+Average Memory (min/max) Available

 How autoscaling works Anchor to this heading